jirsoft/SimplEd/README.md

 #### v0.41
-	Keys can now be defined in SimplEd.CFG file, when this file not exists, default keys are used (sample SimplEd.CFG file is provided, with comments inside) File has 2 sections:
+	Keys can now be defined in SimplEd.CFG file, when this file not exists, default keys are used (sample SimplEd.CFG file is provided, with comments inside, WIN is replaced with other keys) File has 2 sections:
-	1. #help-texts, here is on screen help for skortcuts
+	1. #help-texts, here is on-screen-help for skortcuts
 	2. #shortcuts, here are the actuall keys
 	Keys numbers for the section 2 can be found by running included Show_keys.BAS